steven-isbell/vanillajs-projects/vanilla-typeahead/README.md

 * Open `./index.html`.
 * Locate the opening and closing `script` tags.
+* We'll write all of our JavaScript between these tags.
 * Between the script tags, declare a variable called characters and set its value to an empty array.
 * Using `fetch` make a request to the SWAPI API at `/api/people`s and store the resulting data in the people array.
   * Usage of the fetch API can be found <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch">here</a>